-Setting the system power factor:
+Setting the system input power factor:

 The Power Factor value is used to provide calculated power usage displayed in the Power Monitoring pages.

-Enter a numeric value in the Power Factor field from .50 to 1.00, and click Apply.
+Type a numeric value in the Power Factor field from .50 to 1.00, and click Apply.